aliammari1/Awesome-Ai-Tools/CONTRIBUTING.md

 ## How to Contribute

 To contribute to this repo, follow these simple steps:
+1. Give a star to this repository.

-1. Fork the repository to your GitHub account.
+2. Fork the repository to your GitHub account.

-2. Create a new branch for your changes.
+3. Create a new branch for your changes.

-3. Make your contributions, whether it's code changes, documentation updates, etc.
+4. Make your contributions, whether it's code changes, documentation updates, etc.

-4. Commit your changes with clear and concise messages.
+5. Commit your changes with clear and concise messages.

-5. Push your branch to your forked repository.
+6. Push your branch to your forked repository.

-6. Submit a pull request, and our team will review it as soon as possible.
+7. Submit a pull request, and our team will review it as soon as possible.

 ## No Contribution is Too Small